 Investigating staff will adhere to established procedures, respect the student’s individuality, and support their personal development.
 Sanctions that result from a finding of responsible will be comparable to the severity of the violation, consistent with educational purposes and rebuilding trust within the community, and in the best interests of the student and the communities in which they are a member.

-Restore/repair the harm from their actions or rebuild trust with impacted parties
+Repair the harm from their actions or rebuild trust with impacted parties

 Specific sanctions that may result from misconduct are described in more detail here.